silverjuke/silverjuke/docs/plugins.md

     lVersion = CallMaster(interf, SJ_GET_VERSION, 0, 0, 0);

-Returns the Silverjuke  version  as  0xjjnn00rr with  jj=major,  nn=minor  and rr=revision  as  BCD  <http://en.wikipedia.org/wiki/Binary-coded_decimal>.
-Eg.
+Returns the Silverjuke  version  as  0xjjnn00rr with  jj=major,  nn=minor  and rr=revision  as  BCD  (see http://en.wikipedia.org/wiki/Binary-coded_decimal ).
-for Silverjuke 2.10 rev17, the function returns  0x02100017.
+Eg. for Silverjuke 2.10 rev17, the function returns  0x02100017.
 Note, that the revision  number  is  not always equal to the beta- or rc-number.
 You can find out the correct revision number eg. in the "Properties" dialog of Windows.